Easy Zucchini Refrigerator Pickles Recipe (No Cooking)

 How to make zucchini quick refrigerator pickles

-Prepare: Make the pickling spice if you are using homemade pickle spice and clean the pickling jars in hot water.
+Prepare: Make the pickling spice if you are using homemade pickle spice and clean the jars in hot water.

-A picture of zucchin slices, garlic dill and seeds
+A picture of zucchin slices, garlic dill and seeds on a cutting board

 STEP 1: Use a sharp knife to cut the zucchini into spears and peel the garlic cloves.

-a picture of zucchini spears in a mason jar
+a picture of zucchini spears in a mason jar with pickle spice and dill on a cutting board.

 STEP 2: Use a sharp knife to cut the zucchini into spears and peel the garlic cloves.